 What are Tourism Translations?

-To reach out to the market, tourism businesses should have a wide range of material translated into various languages; from brochures, tourism guidebooks, leaflets, menus, posters, websites, as well as signage and even client correspondence from invoices and documents to emails.
-The benefits of effective communication with a target audience can make the difference between success and failure in this cut-throat industry.
+To reach out to the market, tourism businesses need to have a wide range of material translated into various languages; from brochures, tourism guidebooks, leaflets, menus, posters, websites, as well as signage and even client correspondence from invoices and documents to emails.
+The benefits of effective communication with a target audience can make the difference between success and failure in this highly competitive industry.

 Relevance and Accessibility

-Anyone booking a flight with a well-known airline, or browsing hotel or holiday comparison websites will have noticed that many of the big players in tourism have invested wisely in multilingual web content, some going as far as to have dedicated URLs for each linguistic and cultural locale.
-Even Google has segmented their database by country, resulting in the search results for users searching through google.fr will focus on results that are more relevant to someone living in France, while google.ie or even google.co.uk will each display results based upon the user’s language input, and the area of the google domain the user is using.
+Anyone booking a flight with a well-known airline, or browsing hotel or holiday comparison websites will have noticed that many of the big players in tourism have invested in multilingual web content, some going as far as to have dedicated URLs for each linguistic and cultural locale.
+Even Google has segmented their database by country, resulting in the search results for users searching through google.fr focusing on results that are more relevant to someone living in France.
 Thus, while having your business in the best position is vital for being seen by your intended target audience, good quality translation is the key to being heard.

 Tone and Accuracy

 Frequently, more professional businesses tend to use human translation over machine translation for their tourism-focused translations.
-This is the correct approach as no-one wants to hamper their business success with blocky, literal translations that are off the mark in conveying important information.
-How likely is an English-speaking tourist to return to a website or hotel where the information presented in English is difficult to understand?
+This seems the correct approach as no-one wants to hamper their business success with blocky, literal translations that are off the mark in conveying important information.
+In practical terms, how likely is an English-speaking tourist to return to a website or hotel where the information presented in English is difficult to understand?

-Unfortunately, many human translations still eventually lead to the same problem by failing to reproduce the tone that a business’ original content had attempted to achieve.
+Unfortunately, many human translations can also run the risk of failing to reproduce the tone that a business’ original content had attempted to achieve.
 What might sound professional or even poetic in one language may not be usable in a similar tone in another.
 While meaning may be translated relatively intact, if the tone of the original is not fully conveyed, or is too strictly adhered to, this can result in unrelatable or unusual word choices.
 This is especially true in the case of English, which has a surprisingly wide variety of nuances affected by simple word choice.

 Translation is essential for success in tourism and hospitality

-Too often, hotels, tour guide businesses, restaurants, and even travel agencies rely on taking a ‘good enough’ approach to their translations.
-Any professional tourism company should only settle for top quality work from skilled native speakers.
-There are no two ways about it: your translations become your brand in the target language.
+Hotels, tour guide businesses, restaurants, and even travel agencies can sometimes take a ‘good enough’ approach to their translations.
+Any professional tourism company though should only settle for top quality work from skilled native speakers.